mwcz/palebluepixel/blog/_posts/001 - html5 canvas eyedropper.markdown

 }
 $$/code

 That's just a summary; the function actually does a little more than that.
-Take a look at the source for this page if you're interested.
+Take a look at the source for this page if you're interested, and contact me if there are any questions.